get your free exhibition stand design today

 This first point is key, if you go where your customers aren’t you are pretty much wasting your time.
 With floor space somewhere between £250m2 and an eye watering £1250 m2 you really want to get this nailed.
 The first question we’d ask you is, do you know who your customer actually is?

 Who are they – what businesses do they work for, what size of organisation are they in?
 Also what buying demographic do they fit into to – what age range are they typically in, whereabouts in the world are they?
-The list goes on…..without this info you are pretty much throwing a dart at a board.
+The list goes on…..without this info and working through a good brief you are pretty much throwing a dart at a board.

 If you aren’t sure, and a lot of people aren’t, make a list of your top 10, 20, or 30 clients and find out what you know about them.
 If you’re not sure ….. ask them, phone them, email them, find them out on Social Media?